litmuschaos/litmus/README.md

 ## Overview

 LitmusChaos is an open source Chaos Engineering platform that enables teams to identify weaknesses & potential outages in infrastructures by inducing chaos tests in a controlled way.
-Developers & SREs can practice Chaos Engineering with Litmus as it is easy to use, based on modern chaos engineering principles & community collaborated.
+Developers & SREs can practice Chaos Engineering with LitmusChaos as it is easy to use, based on modern
+Chaos Engineering principles & community collaborated.
 It is 100% open source & a CNCF project.

-Litmus takes a cloud-native approach to create, manage and monitor chaos.
+LitmusChaos takes a cloud-native approach to create, manage and monitor chaos.
 The platform itself runs as a set of microservices and uses Kubernetes custom resources to define the chaos intent, as well as the steady state hypothesis.

 At a high-level, Litmus comprises of: